 The main strand of the PFM is for projects with budgets above €1m and focuses on curated one-to-one meetings.

 The New Talent strand (NTS) is for feature projects with budgets below €1m and includes pitch training and project mentoring as part of its programme.

 Please note for documentary projects only: if you are applying to the New Talent Strand due to your budget being lower than €1m, but you feel your experience level may be suited to the Main market, you will have an option to specify if you would also like your application to be considered for the Main market.

 What to expect

 The Market includes a keynote speech delivered by an industry leader.
-Our 2020 Keynote address was delivered by award winning screenwriter, producer and director James Schamus.
-Past speakers have also included Alison Owen, founder of Monumental Pictures, Elizabeth Karlsen, co-founder Number 9 Films, Ben Roberts CEO of the BFI, Michael Barker, co-president of Sony Pictures Classics, Alison Thompson, co-founder Cornerstone Films and Danny Perkins, former UK CEO of STUDIO CANAL.
+Our 2021 Keynote address was delivered by award-winning producer Paul Webster.
+Past speakers have included screenwriter, producer and director James Schamus, Alison Owen, founder of Monumental Pictures, Elizabeth Karlsen, co-founder Number 9 Films, Ben Roberts CEO of the BFI, Michael Barker, co-president of Sony Pictures Classics, Alison Thompson, co-founder Cornerstone Films and Danny Perkins, former UK CEO of STUDIO CANAL.

 The Market is supported by the Department for International Trade (DIT), the Mayor of London and the BFI London Film Festival.